josuttis/belleviews/README.md

 Because this code uses modified versions of the GNU ISO C++ Library, the code is licensed according to the GNU General Public License, version 3.

+This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 You can redistribute and/or modify the code under the terms of the **GNU General Public License** as published by the Free Software Foundation; either version 3, or (at your option) any later version.
 See the file [COPYRIGHT](COPYRIGHT).
 See the end of the file **[COPYING3](COPYING3)** for additional details about how to apply these terms to your new programs.